Top 5 Counter Meals

 There’s no gas or electric cooking in this kitchen, instead huge ovens create coals from over a dozen types of wood (from fruit trees to wine barrels).
 And flames leap under height-adjustable barbecues where Lennox Hastie cooks everything from delicate swordfish belly with cumquat to dry-aged beef rib (cut from a huge chunk hanging in view).

 Momofuku Seiōbo, Pyrmont

 Paul Carmichael’s recently launched menu combines Aussie ingredients (from native Davidson plums to Cowra-grown lamb) with his Caribbean heritage – jerk chicken skin with lime, and busted roti with onion and muntries are especially memorable.
 Watching his choreographed team prepare and plate the 12+-course tasting menu is as exciting as the flavours.

 A buzzing kitchen and menu full of shared, Med-influenced dishes equals one of my favourite dining experiences at this restaurant that cures, pickles and preserves everything, even its own charcuterie and cheeses.
 Add smoked eel croquettes, tabbouli of toasted grains with sour cherries, and BBQ wagyu tongue with chimichurri and we’re off to a great start.

 Chester White Cured Diner, Potts Point

 I thought I’d slipped through a 1950s time warp when I stumbled across this tiny space with a long white-tiled counter lined with retro burgundy leather stools.
-For me, the star of the short menu of house-cured salumi and pasta is cacio e pepe tossed in a wheel of truffled pecorino.
+The perfect place to enjoy a plate of salumi, glass of wine or Italian cocktail and people watch.
 No bookings.

 Milano Torino, Rosebery